-Summary 2017: The Urban Forest Management Plan was adopted on June 7, 2011, and as a result the Public Tree Advisory Commission (PTAC) was created.
-In late 2016, the City Council approved and adopted the Revised Urban Forest Management Plan.
-Current practice is to require that applications for new development that could affect adjacent trees include tree protection measures, such as fencing to protect critical root zones, replacement ratios for removed or damaged trees, as well as long-term maintenance or monitoring requirements.
-Consideration of a new City Tree Protection Ordinance could be discussed after adoption of the New Zoning Ordinance.
+Summary 2018: The Urban Forest Management Plan was adopted on June 7, 2011 and, as a result, the Public Tree Advisory Commission (PTAC) was created.
+In late 2016, the City Council approved and adopted the Revised Urban Forest Management

+Plan.
+Currently, applications for new development that could affect adjacent trees must either include tree protection measures along with the application or are conditioned as part of the project approval to provide measures, such as fencing to protect critical root zones, replacement ratios for removed or damaged trees, as well as long-term maintenance or monitoring requirements.
+Consideration of a new City Tree Protection Ordinance could be considered after adoption of the New Zoning Ordinance.